oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 and if $h={\tt postorder}$, then
 $$R(x)={\tt concat}(R(ρ(c_1,x)),…,R(ρ(c_m,x)),F(x)/\Pi_G(σ(x))).$$

+Servers SHOULD omit the `Aggregation.UpNode` annotation from the result of `$apply` if `RecursiveHierarchy/ParentNavigationProperty` is single-valued.
+This is because in this case duplicate nodes in the output set can only occur only if a start node is its own descendant.
+If that happens, such a node is annotated with `Aggregation.Cycle` as true but not with `Aggregation.UpNode`.

-If the parent collection contains only one parent, there are no cycles, and the standard definition of start node is in force, the result is the same as in the special case, except for the presence of the `Aggregation.UpPath` annotations.
+If `RecursiveHierarchy/ParentNavigationProperty` is collection-valued but the parent collection never contains more than one parent and the standard definition of start node is in force, then the result is effectively like in the special case, except for the presence of the `Aggregation.UpPath` annotations.

 ## <a name="Groupingwithrolluprecursive" href="#Groupingwithrolluprecursive">6.3 Grouping with `rolluprecursive`</a>